Resource Pools

 https://<your-hdx-host-url>/pool/custom-pool-stream-head

-and events for this pool can be sent via HTTP POST to
+Events for this pool can be sent using HTTP POST.

 https://<your-hdx-host-url>/pool/custom-pool-stream-head/ingest/event

-Additionally, for the default pool, both the stream-head and intake-head pools are accessible at the default streaming ingest endpoint at
+pools are accessible at the default streaming ingest endpoint.

 https://<your-hdx-host-url>/ingest/event